Also check best 2024 trading bot up to ScammerWatch

 Bitcoin superstar search

-Multiple similar search results are a staple of crypto scams.
-All three are fairly dissimilar, but they do share the emphasizing “Official” in the title which gives cause for suspicion.
+Multiple similar search results are a documented risk signal.
+All three are fairly dissimilar, but they do share the emphasizing “Official” in the title which the following signals were identified.
 For an up-and-coming platform in a competitive and dynamic world of cryptocurrencies, it seems like a rather strange decision to create 3 different websites.

 And by different, we can see it’s not just the titles, but the domain names as well as metadata description.
 For example, only one of these mentions AI technologies, clearly suggesting the use of a trading bot, but none of the websites make any clear claim about such software.